 TIP 2: Check your attitude

 DO NOT BE AGGRESSIVE.
 I repeat, do not be aggressive!
 Going in with attitude will almost certainly make your situation worse.
 Even if the forthcoming discussion is not going to be about something nice and pretty, you can still maintain professionalism by keeping your cool.
 Personally, I like to prep some notes and rehearse at home in order to remove any emotion or aggression from my delivery in advance.
-Calmly explain your situation without blowing up.
-If your boss starts to get a little wild, uphold your composure.
-Yelling or making accusations will only anger your boss even more, and you may end up in a more unfortunate situation than the one with which you began.
+Calmly explain your situation without losing your cool.
+If your boss starts to get a little defensive or negating, maintain your composure.
+Whining or making accusations will only anger your boss even more, and you may end up in a more unfortunate situation than the one with which you began.

 Take some time to write out a few notes on what you want to say.
 A great frame work is to describe the problem and then the solution.
 Harvard Business Review (HBR) suggests going right in with the problem itself, describing in detail the issue at hand, and how it specifically impacts “your work and the company’s goals.”
-Don’t be afraid to give specific numbers or details about the problem, so as long as the details are relevant to why you're bringing up the problem and the solution.
+Don’t be afraid to give specific numbers or details about the problem, as long as the details are relevant to why you're bringing up the problem and the solution.
 No need to callously throw anyone under the bus because you're annoyed.

 The next step, according to HBR, is discussing the ways you have already tried to solve the problem, and “what you’ve learned from those attempts.”
 This will make it clearer to your boss that you have a) put effort into solving this issue, b) aren’t just screwing around and wasting time sitting at your desk, and c) know how to do your job.
 Present your manager with all possible solutions, and propose your best bet (and by “best bet,” I mean “most logical solution with the most probabilistic outcome).”